 I read Walden when I was 14.
 At that time, in the months after my father’s death, my mother was becoming more religious.
-It fostered changes in house.
+It fostered changes in our house.
 She would read the Bible nightly.
 We all started going to church every Sunday.
 Over time she became more involved in church committees.
-I had not been brought up in a religious environment, and once I realized the changes she was going through were serious and permanent, my reaction was to start reading a lot of books and articles on religion to see how I fit into what wasn’t quite comfortable to me.
+I had not been brought up in a religious environment, and once I realized the changes she was going through were serious and permanent, my reaction was a habit I had developed in our traveling – to read a lot.
+I went to the library near our house and started reading a lot of books and articles on religion to see how I fit into what wasn’t quite comfortable to me.

 At the same time I was confronting religion I watched the news nightly and read the newspaper accounts of social change vibrating all around my world.
 Though later I would see limitations to Thoreau’s highly individualistic way of living and responding to social needs, his ideas on civil disobedience were amongst my earliest readings on social change.
 Also, I was drawn at the time to Thoreau’s personal struggle to stand beyond the conventions of his time, to reconceive life as it existed, to be attentive and appreciative of the natural world, to regard experience of the world as true wealth, and to strive to live out one’s dreams.